 There is some variance in how long the bread is good for.
 Some say it’s good for 6 months, some say it’s good for a year.
 Some even say it’s good for several years.
 Personally, because it’s bread I’m going with one year for our family, but do the research and decide for yourself.

-There is some question on the safety of oven canned breads.
-It’s recommended you keep them in the frig, but for us, this defeats the purpose of “canning” the breads.
+There is some question about the safety of canning bread in jars.
+It’s recommended you keep them in the frig, but for us, this defeats the purpose of “canning” the bread.
 You will hear stories from all sides.

-People, like Helen, who have done this their whole lives and have never had a problem.
+- People, like Helen, have done this their whole lives and have never had a problem.